behramaras/premier-league-player-stats-analysis/README.md

 - Click table headers to sort by goals, assists, minutes, etc.
 - Compare two players using the dropdown menus.
 - View the top 10 goal contributors.

+### 3. Live Demo
+- You can also check the live application directly here: [Premier League Player Stats Explorer](https://behramaras-premier-league-player-stats-analysis.streamlit.app)

 **Author: Behram Aras**